 There are welcome additions in an attempt to freshen things up: Dan Stephens plays an agreeably dim Sir Lancelot and Ben Kingsley adds a dash of undeserved class to the proceedings as Ahkmenrah’s father while a surprise cameo (which I won’t spoil here) damn near steals the whole film out from under the cast in a frantic London theatre finale.

-It’s passable, undemanding entertainment but feels, like the magical golden mcguffin, like its power has nearly run out, with the added akwardness of an unfortunate coda in which the exhibits, led by Williams’ Teddy Roosevelt, choose to return to their lifeless state and give up the magic of the tablet.
+“The Secret Of The Tomb” is passable, undemanding entertainment but feels, like the magical golden mcguffin, like its power has nearly run out, with the added akwardness of an unfortunate coda in which the exhibits, led by Williams’ Teddy Roosevelt, choose to return to their lifeless state and give up the magic of the tablet.
 Stiller clearly feels he is done with the franchise as Larry is shown to be unequivocally moving on and although the door is left open for the chilling prospect of a Gervais/ Wilson-led fourth movie, we can but hope the museum exhibits are left to rest in peace.